China's Fosun says willing to provide BioNTech vaccines to Taiwan

-Healthcare & PharmaceuticalsChina's Fosun says willing to provide BioNTech vaccines to Taiwan

-China's Shanghai Fosun Pharmaceutical Group Co Ltd (600196.SS) is willing to provide Taiwan with BioNTech COVID-19 vaccines, its chairman Wu Yifang told Xinhua news agency, amid a spike in domestic infections on the island.
+BEIJING (Reuters) - China’s Shanghai Fosun Pharmaceutical Group Co Ltd is willing to provide Taiwan with BioNTech COVID-19 vaccines, its chairman Wu Yifang told Xinhua news agency, amid a spike in domestic infections on the island.

-BioNTech's development and distribution partner for the rest of the world is U.S. firm Pfizer Inc (PFE.N).
+BioNTech’s development and distribution partner for the rest of the world is U.S. firm Pfizer Inc.

 Wu said certain groups in Taiwan he did not name had been in touch for an emergency purchase of vaccines and the company was willing to “provide vaccine services to Taiwan compatriots”.